Mission: Impossible - The Final Reckoning (2025) Movie Review

 For context, her character receives no further development in this sequel.
 Despite this, the actress does well with what she’s given.

-Complementing the characters and stunts is the composer, Max Aruj.
 While his music is good in parts, it doesn’t reach Lorne Balfe’s previous compositions.

 Conclusion: